seanmorris/php-wasm-site/pages/compiling/php-wasm-rc.md

 ---
 # .php-wasm-rc

-You can also create a `.php-wasm-rc` file in this directory to customize the build.
+The `.php-wasm-rc` file is a configuration file that allows you to specify custom build options for php-wasm.
+When placed in the same directory as your project, the `php-wasm-builder` tool will use it to customize the build process.

+Example `.php-wasm-rc` file:

 ```make
 # Select a PHP version